TheSnowGuru/Speaq-ext/README.md

 **Talk-to-ChatGPT** is a Google Chrome and Microsoft Edge extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
-This allows you to have your own personal assistant in the style of Iron Man's Jarvis, which is fun, but it's also a great way to help the elderly and people with disabilities interact with ChatGPT. **As of version 2.6, we now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!**

 **We need to change this with adding a features:**
 1. The output if file was requested will be saved as a file in user's app using a webhook.
 2. if there is a rule inside the app it will be sent to that rule.

 After installing the extension, open or reload the ChatGPT page ( https://chat.openai.com/ ) and you should be seeing a 'Start' button on the top right corner of the page.
 After you click Start, you will be asked for permission to use your Microphone.
 This is required to enable voice recognition.